Harrisburg Senators Game Information and Starting Lineup at Portland

 CAPITAL BEAT

-The Senators and Portland Sea Dogs play game two of a four-game series tonight at Hadlock Field.
-The teams split a four-game series at FNB Field last week.
-The Sens lead the season series 3-2.
+The Senators and Portland Sea Dogs play game three of a four-game series tonight at Hadlock Field.
+The two teams have split the six games they've played.

 FILLIBUSTERS